abrambueno1992/SocrateCC/marsrover/MROVER_READ.md

 ### `Redux State`

 The redux store has state for Rover1 component, Rover2 component, and Controller component.
 GridDisplay is a stateless components, and is used to render state from Rover1, Rover2, and Controller.
 GridDisplay uses the state from other components as props.
-Rover1 and Rover2 have identical state naming, but differentiate only by the ending integer.
+Rover1 and Rover2 have identical state naming, but differentiate only by the ending integer on the name.
+For example, state "position" is Rover 1 state, and "position2" is Rover 2 state.
 ![alt text](src/ReduxFlow.png)

 Rover 1 and Rover 2 initial state: